Keep a safe distance when Carmen is in the mood for love

 March 10, 2022

-Georges Bizet’s Carmen is a staple of the repertoire of the majority of opera houses worldwide.
-It is extremely popular owing to the music, abounding in torrential rhythms, engrossing melodies and bewitching songs of the beautiful Gypsy, as well as to the overwhelming power of the passions depicted in the story.
+Bizet’s Carmen is a staple of the repertoire of the majority of opera houses worldwide.
+The opera is extremely popular owing to the music, abounding in torrential rhythms, engrossing melodies and bewitching songs of the beautiful Gypsy, as well as the overwhelming power of the passions depicted in the story.

 The National Theatre Chorus and Orchestra

 The Prague Philharmonic Children’s Choir

 Carmen is actually one of the first verismo operas that preceded the “manifesto” of the Italian artistic movement.
 Its style, and the death of the title heroine, which were at variance with the established opéra comique conventions, seem to have been the reason why the work did not give rise to much public enthusiasm at and in the wake of the world premiere in Paris in 1875.
 Yet Carmen soon triumphed in other European cities.